 In this video, I review ‘The Future Bites’ the new album by Steven Wilson.

-One of my favourite albums of all time is Dead Wing by Porcupine Tree and also The Raven That Refused To Sing is also a great album.
+One of my favourite albums of all time is Dead Wing by Porcupine Tree and also The Raven That Refused To Sing is another great album.
 The Future Bites on the one hand is very different from these, but on the other, it all makes perfect sense!

 What is PROG?

 The highlight in the video was when Steven mentioned Dark Side of The Moon by Pink Floyd basically calling it a Pop album.
-He was not trying to be confrontational but pointing out that if look at the album with fresh eyes and ears you notice that actually, the songs are quite simple.
+He was not trying to be confrontational, but pointed out that if you look at the album with fresh eyes and ears, you notice that actually, the songs are quite simple.
 The Great Gig In The Sky could be seen as a Gospel song and Money an incredible Funky Pop Song.
-None of the songs has complex time changes or intense solos.
-What it does have is tons of melody, impeccable playing and of course that timeless production.
+None of the songs have complex time changes or intense solos.
+What it does have is tons of melodies, impeccable playing and, of course, that timeless production.

 When I was at school and living through the 1970s everyone I knew bought Dark Side of The Moon to test their stereo.
 The production and sound of the album was as much a star as the actual music.

 To me, the term progressive means to move forward, constantly looking for new ground to explore, while also taking the best elements from the past.
-This is how Steven Wilsons’s career has progressed and this can be clearly seen in The Future Bites.
+This is how Steven Wilsons’ career has progressed, and this can be clearly seen in The Future Bites.

 In all of his albums, you can see that he never sits still creatively.
 The classic PROG bands from the 1970s were similar, each album was different, they took risks and you were never quite sure what to expect.
-We might want the next AC/DC album to sound the same (if it didn’t I would actually be disappointed) but with a PROG my excitement is because I want to be challenged by the unexpected and enjoy the artistic vision of the artist.
+We might want the next AC/DC album to sound the same (if it didn’t I would actually have been disappointed) but with a PROG album, my excitement is because I want to be challenged by the unexpected, and enjoy the artistic vision of the creator.